 - National Zoo – Free.
 Not as good as the Baltimore Zoo, but did I mention that it’s free?
 Up Connecticut Avenue across from the Zoo metro stop, but locals take Beach Drive to the back lot.

 - United States Botanical Garden – Free.
 Next to the US Capitol and owned by congress, this is one place in DC that always feels like a tropical paradise!
+Fun Fact: the speech given at the USBG groundbreaking was named Dr. Cutbush.
+I shit you not.
+Look it up.

 - National Postal Museum – Free.
 This is the closest thing DC has to a children’s museum.
 Kids can climb into giant trucks, trains and 19th century coaches.
 There are also a number of mail sorting games and an indian trail that helps you imagine what it must have been like to deliver mail in colonial times.
 Next to Union Station.